descawed/sh2-heavens-knife/README.md

 [this tool](https://github.com/descawed/sh2-anim-converter) to do that conversion - see that repo for the details of how that process works.

+Lastly, there's one special animation, sh2e/chr/wp/jms_weapon.anm.
+This "animation" defines the position where each equippable weapon should appear in James' hand when equipped.
+Maria has an analagous animation, which is identical to James' except that it has two extra entries corresponding to the revolver and cleaver.
+Our sh2e/chr/wp/jms_weapon.anm is just a copy of Maria's animation (from data/chr2/wp/mar_weapon.anm) so that James gets these entries as well.

 ## Credits

 Thanks to the following people for the tools I used to make this mod: